 We have the internet now, plus thousands of online stations to help promote good, new music.

-I'm a former musician who worked at WLAY Radio in Muscle Shoals, AL when that town was the "Hit Recording Capital of the World," and had access to most of its recording studios.
-(It's where I learned the art of making records.)
+I'm a former musician who worked at WLAY Radio in Muscle Shoals AL, when that town was the "Hit Recording Capital of the World."
+I had access to most of its recording studios.
+(It's then when I learned the art of making records.)

 I've been involved with internet radio since its beginning.
-My background includes being SVP at Spacial Audio, a leading developer of audio software used by multiple major radio groups.
-I also had the opportunity to work with the Google team to create its online audio ad delivery platform.
+My background includes being SVP at Spacial Audio, a leading developer of audio software used by multiple major radio groups which was purchased by Triton Digital in 2009.
+I also had the opportunity to work with the Google team to create its online audio ad platform.

 In 1999 I created RadioRow

-as a way to help the better internet radio stations, and in 2003 designed RRadio Music
+as a way to help the better internet radio stations

 Our "Intro to Indie Artists"

-series of programs help.
-163 stations have requested 451 "Intro to Indie" programs.
-All subscribe, so when an RRadio Music artist's song is selected, they are guaranteed airplay on scores of internet radio stations.
+series of programs help exposure and need-for-content.
+When an RRadio Music artist's song is selected that artist knows they have airplay on scores of internet radio stations.